José Amalfitani Stadium

-The José Amalfitani Stadium is a stadium located in the Liniers neighborhood of Buenos Aires, Argentina, near Liniers railway station.
-The venue is the home of the Argentine Primera División club Vélez Sarsfield and is also known as El Fortín de Liniers or Vélez Sarsfield.
+The José Amalfitani Stadium (also known as El Fortín de Liniers or Estadio Vélez Sarsfield) is a football stadium located in the Liniers neighborhood of Buenos Aires, Argentina, near Liniers railway station.
+The venue is the home of the Argentine Primera División club Vélez Sarsfield.
 The stadium was named after José Amalfitani, who was president of Vélez Sarsfield for 30 years.

 The original, temporary stadium was built between 1941 and 1943 in wood, and the current facility was built in cement between 1947 and 1951.
 It was renovated and enlarged 26 years later in preparation for the 1978 FIFA World Cup.
 The stadium has a capacity of 49,540 spectators, although it does not provide seating for all of them like most Argentine stadia.

 The Estadio José Amalfitani is also the national stadium for the Argentina national rugby union team (Los Pumas).
 Although the team plays test matches throughout the country, their highest-profile tests (such as against the New Zealand All Blacks) are usually held here.
-The Jaguares, a team in the Super Rugby league since 2016, plays its home games at the stadium.
+The Jaguares, a team that participated in the Super Rugby league from 2016 to 2020, played its home games at the stadium.

 History

 Predecessors

 During its first years of existence, Vélez Sarsfield football team played its games in vacant lands of the neighborhood, with removable goal posts.
-In 1913 the Argentine Football Association ordered the club to host its home games at a bigger stadium so the club moved to the Juan Martín Figallo's (a neighbor) countryhouse on Rodó and Escalada streets.
+In 1913 the Argentine Football Association ordered the club to host its home games at a bigger stadium so the club moved to the Juan Martín Figallo's (a neighbor) country house on Rodó and Escalada streets.
 Figallo rented the club part of his land.

 In 1914, the club called an assembly to discuss the possibility to rent lands on better places.
 The club got a land behind Villa Luro station, between Cortina and Bacacay streets.
 But the definitive stadium would be built in 1922, when the club rented a land to López Bancalari Brothers on Guardia Nacional street.
-The club started to built a grandstand while the team continued playing in Villa Luro and other fields, until the construction finished.
+The club started to build a grandstand while the team continued playing in Villa Luro and other fields, until the construction finished.
 Works were ready in 1924, when the club inaugurated its first stadium with a grandstand, lockers, coffee shop, personnel room and secretary.
 The stadium was officially opened in a friendly match v River Plate.

 New grandstands were built between 1926 and 1927, completing the four sides of the stadium and therefore increasing its capacity.
 In 1935, the first match with artificial lighting was played at Vélez Sarsfield venue.
 The local team defeated Platense 4–2.
 The end of an era came in 1940 when the club was intimated to leave the lands where the stadium was located due to the rental contract had expired.